sverx/devkitSMS/assets2banks/README.md

 :text
 ```

-Inside the text file the values can be expressed in decimal or hexadecimal form, and negative numbers are accepted down to -128 for char arrays and -32768 for int arrays.
+Inside the text file the values can be expressed in decimal or in 0x-prefixed hex form, and negative numbers are accepted down to -128 for char arrays and -32768 for int arrays.

 Values can be separated by any number of spaces, tabs, newlines, commas, semicolumns or brakets of any kind.
 An example of a valid text file could be:
 ```